 Painting a Wooden Table

 The round claw foot table is being painted in Driftwood (a light gray chalk type paint).
-You can find all of Dixie Belle Paint Company’s paints and products here: (Dixie Belle Paint).
+You can find all of the Dixie Belle Paint Company’s paints and products here: (Dixie Belle Paint).
 Make sure to flip your table over to paint the feet first.
+This is one of the many little tips and tricks I share about painting furniture in my Best Tips for Painting Furniture.

 New to painting furniture and not sure where to start?
 Start at the beginning with How to Paint Furniture – a Beginners Guide.